YansenMa/blog.io/_posts/2024-05-13-aws-cloud-arch-associate.md

 3. you can have multiple security goups attached to EC2 instances
 4. all inbound traffic is blocked by default
 5. all outbound traffic is allowed
+6. we cannot configure with deny rules, only allows rules (to block IP addresses, we nned to use Network Access Control List (ACL))

 **Bootstrap Scripts** - A script that runs when the instance first runs. here is an example